 We are also committed to ensuring that we continue to provide excellent pastoral care for all children.
 Our Tutors continue to provide individual pastoral and academic support to their tutees.
 The social and emotional learning of all pupils benefit from online ‘Tutor times’ as well as our Personal Social Health Economic and Emotional learning programme.

 Importantly, whilst we recognise the many benefits that online learning can bring, an electronic device is not needed for every task in our Virtual Holistic Curriculum.
 For families with children of multiple ages we have also ensured that some activities and tasks can be shared within families.
-Our Dragons have already been exploring their ‘growth mindset’ over the Easter break and have been providing very enjoyable regular updates on this topic to me and to their teachers by email.
+Our Dragons have already been exploring their ‘growth mindset’ and have been providing very enjoyable regular updates on this topic to me and to their teachers by email.

 Beyond the classroom, please note that all of our administrative departments are open and are very happy to engage with parents and prospective parents, albeit remotely.
 Dr Kate Heath, and her Admissions team, continue to be contactable to answer any questions you may have, and we warmly welcome you to get in touch.
 It is also possible for parents to set up a ‘virtual meeting’ to learn more about our School, and all that we can offer.
 Key contact information can be found on the Contact Us page.